 With the huge amount of data involved in experiments at Brookhaven National Laboratory, extremely powerful computers are needed to conduct research in many areas of science.
 Brookhaven has a vast amount of computing power available to help researchers solve data-intensive problems.

 The Brookhaven Computational Science Center (CSC) brings together researchers in biology, chemistry, physics and medicine with applied mathematicians and computer scientists to take advantage of the new opportunities for scientific discovery made possible by modern computers.
-To achieve research goals in these areas, the center has a close alliance with applied mathematicians and computer scientists at Stony Brook University and Columbia University.
+In support of this, the center has a close alliance with applied mathematicians and computer scientists at Stony Brook University and Columbia University.
 The CSC is a key resource of the New York Center for Computational Sciences, a joint venture between Brookhaven National Laboratory and Stony Brook University's Institute for Advanced Computational Science.

 At the CSC, computer clusters running the Linux operating system – typically containing 100 to 200 processors – are currently available for performing scientific calculations for Brookhaven researchers and their collaborators.